AbinashBishoyi/FreeRapid/etc/readme.txt

 IV.
 Known bugs and Limitations
 =======================================
+- Application will not start if it's placed on the path with special characters like '+' or '%'
+  - X please move application to another location without such characters

 - Selection from "top to bottom" in the main table during dragging while downloading partly disappears X select table rows by ctrl+mouse click or select items from bottom to top